Contact Us

 Flag and save the use case setting.

-SAP ABAP Job and SAP BW Process Chain executions can be collected via the Simple Diagnostic Agent, by switching on data collection for the technical system.
+SAP ABAP Job, SAP BW Process Chain and SAP Business Workflow executions can be collected by switching on data collection for the technical system.
 In the picture below for the top 4 systems data collection is activated.
 For the first 2 systems there are issues.

-If you switch to "On" as default for job type SAP ABAP Job the job execution data is collected from all clients, but in the detail view you can restrict the ABAP job collection for specific clients and collect data for further job types.
-Currently SAP ABAP Job and SAP BW Process Chain are offered for Application Server ABAP.
+If you switch "On" on system level, by default only job type SAP ABAP Job data is collected from all clients.
+In the detail view you can restrict the ABAP job collection for specific clients and configure to collect data for further job types using the '+' option on the top of the table.
+Currently, SAP ABAP Job and SAP BW Process Chain and SAP Business Workflow are offered for Application Server ABAP.

-You can push monitoring data for SAP Application Jobs from S/4HANA CE and SAP Intelligent Robotic Process Automation Jobs / SAP Build Process Automations to your SAP Focused Run system by enabling SAP Focused Run Reverse Proxy in SAP Cloud ALM.
+You can push SAP Application Job execution data from S/4HANA Public Cloud Edition and job execution data from SAP Build Process Automation to your SAP Focused Run system by enabling SAP Focused Run Reverse Proxy in SAP Cloud ALM.

 Configuration